C4ptainCrunch/thesis/source/index.rst

   necessarily a terminal state}, create a child :math:`C`
 * Simulation: run a playout from :math:`C` until a terminal node :math:`T` is reached (play a full game)
-* Backpropagation: update the counters described below of each ancestor of :math:`T`.
+* Back-propagation: update the counters described below of each ancestor of :math:`T`.